Varanus spinulosus: Taxonomy

-Varanus spinulosus was first described by Robert Mertens in 1941 from a singe male specimen, and named Varanus indicus spinulosus as a subspecies of the mangrove monitor.
+Varanus spinulosus was first described by Robert Mertens in 1941 from a single male specimen, and named Varanus indicus spinulosus as a subspecies of the mangrove monitor.
 This species was known only by the holotype until 1989, when 5 female specimens were collected.
 In 1994, the taxon was elevated to specific status as Varanus spinulosus, but remained a member of the subgenus Euprepriosaurus and the V. indicus species complex until it was declared incertae sedis in 2010, when it was concluded that the species likely represented a new subgenus due to its genital morphology.
 In 2016, the monotypic subgenus Solomonsaurus was coined for this species based on its unique scale structure, the latter which is reflected by this taxon's specific epithet spinulosus, meaning "spiny".
-A 2020 phylogenetic analysis suggests that this species is the most basal species in the genus Varanus, having dispersed to the Solomon Islands shortly after they formed 30 million years ago.
+A 2020 phylogenetic analysis suggests that this species dispersed to the Solomon Islands shortly after the genus Varanus formed 30 million years ago in the Oligocene, and is not particularly closely related to Euprepiosaurus, which diverged much later in the Late Miocene.